 StackAnalyzer automatically determines the worst-case stack usage of the tasks in embedded applications.
 It directly analyzes binary executables and considers all possible execution scenarios.
-Tight integration with TargetLink and SCADE is available, as well as qualification kits for standards such as DO-178B, ISO 26262, and IEC 61508.
+Tight integration with TargetLink and SCADE is available, as well as qualification kits for ISO 26262, DO-178B, IEC 61508, and other safety standards.

 CompCert is a formally verified optimizing C compiler for safety-critical and mission-critical software.
 Unlike any other production compiler, it is mathematically proven to be exempt from miscompilation issues.
 Such confidence in the correctness of the compilation process is unprecedented and helps meet the highest levels of software assurance.

-For over a decade, Airbus France has been using our tools in the development of safety-critical avionics software for several airplane types, including the flight control software of the A380, the world’s largest passenger aircraft.
+For two decades now, Airbus France has been using our tools in the development of safety-critical avionics software for several airplane types, including the flight control software of the A380, the world’s largest passenger aircraft.

-Honda has been successfully using our tools in developing the FADEC software of a turbofan engine.
+Honda used our tools in developing the FADEC software of a turbofan engine.

 Daimler has been using our tools in many automotive software projects, including the powertrain control system of the new Actros truck.